phpons/cloud-microservices-assignment/README.md

 ```

 ### 2. Cluster creation
-We strongly recommend updating the tutorial with the expected parameters and commands for the creation of the cluster.
-Terraform would be a good option here.

 In our case, the standard cluster was not able to handle the whole deployment, so we had to enable autoprovisioning before having a working version of the stack.

+Perhaps Terraform could be used to create a standard working cluster deployment so the tutorial is guaranteed to work for all students.

 ![Gateway pods before enabling autoprovisioning.](img/error_unschedulable_pod.jfif "Gateway pods before enabling autoprovisioning")
 <p align = "center">
-Fig. 3 - Gateway pods before enabling autoprovisioning.
+Fig. 6 - Gateway pods before enabling autoprovisioning.
 </p>

 ### 3. Autoscaling definition
-Some guidelines on what kind of autoscaling to set could be good to let the student focus on the effects of autoscaling when running the load injection.
+Some guidelines on what kind of autoscaling to set could be good to let the student focus on the effects of autoscaling when running the load injection, instead of first focusing on how to set up autoscaling without being sure of its correctness.

 ### 4. Services deployment
-The standard *kubectl-apply.sh* produces this error in some of the deployments:
+The standard *kubectl-apply.sh* produces this error for some of the deployments:
 ```
 error: resource mapping not found for name: "gateway" namespace: "store" from "gateway-k8s/gateway-prometheus-sm.yml": no matches for kind "ServiceMonitor" in version "monitoring.coreos.com/v1"
 ```